 The improved targeting process adopted in 2011 ensures that up to 95% of program participants start with expenditure levels below the poverty line ($2.50/day) and that more than 50% fall below the extreme poverty line ($1.25/day).

 Our targeting effectiveness has been validated via the baseline report of our RCT participants revealing that “with more than 75% of VE households within the lowest two quartiles of national and district-specific welfare index values, Village Enterprise has done a [remarkable] job of targeting the poorest households.”

 Village Enterprise monitors the progress and success of all our business groups using the following key tools:

-In October 2013, we will launch a 3-year randomized control trial to evaluate our program.
+In October 2013, we launched a 3-year randomized control trial to evaluate our program.
 Thanks to a generous multi-year grant of over $1 million, this independent evaluation will measure the impact of our program and its unique components on the lives of our business owners and their families, and guide our expansion process and program developments.
 Moreover, it will contribute to the ongoing policy debate on the creation of sustainable mechanisms for poverty alleviation.

 Munshi Sulaiman, Research Coordinator at BRAC Research and Evaluation Unit, is the Principal Investigator for the impact study and is assisted by Rachel Proefke, Research Associate at BRAC.
 Additionally, the contribution of Jiaying Zhao of Princeton University and Anuj K. Shah of Chicago Booth School of Business will help assess the effects of a motivational intervention and the extent to which moving business owners out of extreme poverty affects their decision-making.